propelledanalytics/Tutorials/docs/index.md

 10. Download the tutorial Notebooks and sample data from the [Tutorials_SparkSQL](https://github.com/propelledanalytics/Tutorials/tree/main/Tutorials_SparkSQL) repository.
 In Pluto, navigate to where you saved the tutorial notebooks.
 11. The notebooks will run automatically.

+## SparkSQL.jl release 1.4.0 announcement
+This post is announcing the release of SparkSQL.jl version 1.4.0.

+New features of this release are:
+- Apache Spark 3.3.0 support.
+- Julia version 1.8 support.

 ## SparkSQL.jl release 1.3.0 announcement